Skip to content

 Integrating Handheld and Vehicle-Mounted Units

-04 · RSM Compliance
+04 Β· RSM Compliance

 NZ Licensing: RSM Compliance and Frequency Management

-Operating professional radio equipment in New Zealand isn't just a matter of hardware choice — it's a legal requirement governed by Radio Spectrum Management (RSM) under the Radiocommunications Act 1989.
+Operating professional radio equipment in New Zealand isn't just a matter of hardware choice, it's a legal requirement governed by Radio Spectrum Management (RSM) under the Radiocommunications Act 1989.
 Any high-power transceiver used for commercial purposes must comply with specific frequency allocations, preventing interference with other critical services including emergency responders and aviation.

 Current RSM Fee Structure

-Licence Category Covers Annual Fee (incl.
-GST)
+Licence Category Covers Annual Fee (from 1 July 2026)

-Standard licence fee A single land mobile repeater location, or simplex transmission with unlimited radios on a common frequency $150
+Standard licence fee A single land mobile repeater location, or simplex transmission with unlimited radios on a common frequency $190

-Land mobile (up to 5) Up to 5 repeater locations on a common frequency throughout NZ $600
+Land mobile (up to 5) Up to 5 repeater locations on a common frequency throughout NZ $800

-Land mobile (unlimited) An unlimited number of repeater locations on a common frequency throughout NZ $1,500
+Land mobile (unlimited) An unlimited number of repeater locations on a common frequency throughout NZ $1,800

 The Licensing Process for NZ Construction Sites